Jeffrey “Eric” Mitchell

 Research Assistant

-Taylor is currently a PhD student in the department of Health Systems and Population Health at the University of Washington School of Public Health.
+Taylor (she/her) is currently a PhD student in the department of Health Systems and Population Health at the University of Washington School of Public Health.
 Taylor’s research interests are suicide prevention, particularly youth suicide prevention, mental health stigma, and access to behavioral health care.
 She is particularly interested in how to use research to inform policy to reduce the risk of suicide, mental health stigma, and ultimately disparities and barriers to accessing behavioral health care.
 Taylor received her master’s degree in Human Development and Family Sciences and a bachelor’s degree in Human Services from the University of Delaware.
 Taylor spent two years at the Johns Hopkins Bloomberg School of Public Health working as the lead study coordinator for a SAMHSA funded project focused on improving mental health outcomes for youth seen in the pediatric emergency department for suicide risk, she also worked closely on a project focused on suicide risk screening for adolescents with neurodevelopmental disabilities and related disorders with colleagues at the Kennedy Krieger Institute.
 Following her time at Johns Hopkins, Taylor worked as an Evaluation Specialist for Forefront Suicide Prevention at The University of Washington.
 Taylor is currently conducting her dissertation work under the mentorship of Dr. Jenna Van Draanen.

 Germaine Billingsley